jdcloudcom/en/documentation/Cloud-Communication/Text-Message/Introduction/product-overview.md

 ## Product Overview<br>
-JD SMS Cloud Platform is a large distributed communication operation cloud platform built with JD Cloud distributed architecture, providing various SMS service such as domestic and overseas notification SMS, verification code SMS and notification SMS to large-sized enterprises and public institutions as well as small and medium-sized customers.<br><br>
+JD SMS Cloud Platform is a large distributed communication operation cloud platform built with JD Cloud distributed architecture, providing various SMS service such as domestic and overseas notification SMS, verification code SMS, 推广类短信 and notification SMS to large-sized enterprises and public institutions as well as small and medium-sized customers.<br><br>
 Currently, the platform is based on the cloud computing architecture, realizes JD Distributed Service management of fine granularity, and has great advantages in high performance, high security, high availability and elastic expansion.<br><br>
 **Benefits**<br>
 1. Strongly Stable Modules with Each Module Having High Message Handling Efficiency<br>